pacodelacruz/pacodelacruz.github.io/_posts/2017-12-07-publishing-custom-queries-of-logic-apps-execution-logs.md

 date: 2017-12-07 21:34
 author: Paco de la Cruz
 comments: true
+category: Logic Apps
-categories: [Azure, Azure iPaaS, Azure Log Analytics, Logic Apps, Monitoring]
+tags: [Azure, Azure iPaaS, Azure Log Analytics, Logic Apps, Monitoring]
 ---
-In a previous post, I showed how to implement <a href="https://pacodelacruzag.wordpress.com/2017/12/01/business-activity-monitoring-on-azure-logic-apps/">Business Activity Monitoring for Logic Apps</a>.
+In a previous post, I showed how to implement <a href="/2017/12/01/business-activity-monitoring-on-azure-logic-apps/">Business Activity Monitoring for Logic Apps</a>.
 However, sometimes developers, ops, or business users want to query execution logs to get information about the processing of business messages.
 Whether for troubleshooting or auditing, there are some questions these personas might have, like:
 <ul>
 	<li>When was a business document processed?</li>
 	<li>What was the content of a received document?</li>
 	<li>How was that message processed?</li>
 </ul>
-As we saw in that <a href="https://pacodelacruzag.wordpress.com/2017/12/01/business-activity-monitoring-on-azure-logic-apps/">post</a>, we can send diagnostic log information and custom tracked properties to Azure Log Analytics.
+As we saw in that <a href="/2017/12/01/business-activity-monitoring-on-azure-logic-apps/">post</a>, we can send diagnostic log information and custom tracked properties to Azure Log Analytics.
 We also saw how easy is to query those logs to get information about Logic Apps execution and messages processed.
 Now the question is, how can we publish those custom queries, so different users can make use of them? <span style="background-color:transparent;">In this post, I’ll show one easy way to do that.</span>
 <h2>1.
 Tracking the relevant custom properties and sending data to Log Analytics.</h2>
 The first thing to do is to track the relevant custom properties we need for our queries as <strong>tracked properties</strong> in our Logic App workflow.
 Then you need to configure the Logic App workflow to send diagnostics information to Azure Log Analytics.
-You can follow the instructions on my <a href="https://pacodelacruzag.wordpress.com/2017/12/01/business-activity-monitoring-on-azure-logic-apps/">previous post</a> to perform those steps.
+You can follow the instructions on my <a href="/2017/12/01/business-activity-monitoring-on-azure-logic-apps/">previous post</a> to perform those steps.
 <h2>2.
 Creating the queries to get the information our users need</h2>
 Once the information is being logged on Log Analytics, we need to create the queries to give the users the information they need.
 For that, first we need to open the Azure Log Analytics Portal.
 To open the portal we need to
 <ul>